georgeobote/crush-policies/terms-of-service.md

 ## 5. Safety & Reporting

-1. Use the in-app safety tools to block or report users who violate these Terms.
+1. Crush has zero tolerance for objectionable content or abusive behavior.
+Use the in-app safety tools to block or report users who violate these Terms.
 Blocks are mutual and remove visibility in Crush Drop results and matches.
 2. Reports may trigger limited disclosure to trust & safety personnel and, when required, law enforcement.
 3. We aim to review and respond to reports within 24 hours.
 4. We do not guarantee compatibility or personal safety; meet others responsibly and follow local guidance.